lordp/VaultGo/README.md

 The `-autosave.sav` file is what the game saves to when changing from one day to the next.

+Copy the save file you want to edit to the same directory as `vaultgo`.
+Once you have unpacked the file, changed what you wanted and packed it again, copy the save file back to the save file location above and run the game.

 ## Why?

 I wrote this because I couldn't get the [vaultc](https://github.com/NPC-Studio/vaultc) app to work and thought using this as a way to extend my Go